criblio/cribl-configs/cloudtrail-events/readme.md

 To apply confgurations please follow these steps
 ------------------------------------------------

-* Have a running instance of Cribl in your environment
+* Have a running instance of Cribl in your environment.

 * Use the Cribl S3 Log Collector serverless app to collect CloudTrail data from your S3 bucket:
     * Serverless App: https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:496698360409:applications~Cribl-S3-Log-Collector